awsdocs/aws-doc-sdk-examples/javav2/example_code/glue/Readme.md

 - **existingDatabaseName** - The name of an existing database.
 - **tableName** - The name of a database table used in the **GetTable** test.
 - **text** - A string used for a text search and used in the **SearchTables** test.
+- **jobNameSc** - A Job name used for the Scenario test.
+- **s3PathSc** - The Amazon S3 target that contains data used for the Scenario test.
+- **dbNameSc** - The name of the database used for the Scenario test.
+- **crawlerNameSc** - The crawler name used for the Scenario test.
+- **scriptLocationSc** - The Amazon S3 path to a script that runs a job used for the Scenario test.
+- **locationUri** - The location of the database used for the Scenario test.

-**Note:** To set up the CSV data and other requirements needed for the unit tests, follow [Getting started using AWS Glue](https://docs.aws.amazon.com/glue/latest/dg/getting-started.html).
+**Note:** To set up the CSV data and other requirements needed for the unit tests, follow [Tutorial: Adding an AWS Glue crawler](https://docs.aws.amazon.com/glue/latest/ug/tutorial-add-crawler.html).

 ### Command line
 To run the JUnit tests from the command line, you can use the following command.